open/close all folders

 - Jon Snow has a range of mentors.
 His father, Eddard Stark, is Jon's first mentor, guiding and training Jon alongside Robb, Jon's brother and Ned's eldest son.
 Lord Commander Jeor Mormont is a mentor for Jon, grooming him to become the next Lord Commander.
 Qhorin Halfhand becomes another mentor for Jon while they are ranging beyond the Wall.

 - Likewise, Jon's younger sister Arya Stark has a range of mentors.
 Syrio Forel in Season 1 is a good mentor to Arya.
 He is a master sword fighter and instructor hired by her father Eddard Stark to train her.
 Her father was also a good mentor.
 Later, she has the morally ambiguous Jaqen H'ghar to guide her.
-Her moral compass notably alters under their tutelage; she is young and still pure hearted under her father and Syrio, but smarter and more sneaky when she interacts with Jaqen.
+Her moral compass notably alters under his tutelage; she is young and still pure hearted under her father and Syrio, but smarter and more sneaky when she interacts with Jaqen.
 When she becomes The Hound's hostage and they form a quasi-friendship, she gets progressively darker and more violent, verging on Straw Nihilist by mid-Season 4, and her body-count noticeably increases as well.

 - Maester Luwin, who educated the Stark children — Robb, Jon, Sansa, Arya, Bran and Rickon — is presented as Bran's primary mentor in the earlier seasons of the show.
 Bran is later guided by Jojen Reed in his greenseeing abilities and then mentored by the Three-Eyed Raven.